 ketoconazole, a medicine used to treat fungal infections

 These medicines may be affected by Rabeprazole Sandoz or may affect how well it works.
-You may need different amounts of your
+Your doctor of pharmacist can tell

 HOW TO TAKE RABEPRAZOLE SANDOZ

 Follow the directions given to you by your doctor or pharmacist.